Reflect, connect, support

 - Times and locations varied by date.

 - Neighborhood Student Success Collaborative Self-care Collection Drive.
-NSSC is collected a variety of self-care items to donate to the MSU Sexual Assault Program until March 12.
+NSSC collected a variety of self-care items to donate to the MSU Sexual Assault Program until March 12.
 Donations were accepted at Engagement Centers in the following locations: Brody Hall, Hubbard Hall, MSU Union, McDonel Hall and Holden Hall.